Green rover, green rover, send my cheeseburger right over

 UND could have robots delivering your fries and a Coke by next semester

 It’s 3 o’clock in the afternoon.
-The snow is blowing, and the temperature outside is barely breaking zero.
-The fuel ran out of that breakfast bagel way before lunch, yet you don’t want to leave the cozy confines of the Chester Fritz Library.
+The snow is blowing.
+And the temperature outside is barely breaking zero.
+The fuel ran out of that breakfast bagel well before lunch, yet you don’t want to leave the cozy confines of the Chester Fritz Library.
 (The fireplace is oh-so-nice.)

 Because next semester, a rolling posse of rover robots likely will arrive on campus to be at your beck and call.

 “The whole idea of a campus food delivery service is something I’ve looked at for years,” Rosaasen said.
 “The demand is definitely there, but until now, it just never penciled out.
 I couldn’t make it work.”

 Earlier, the only option might have required UND to hire its own delivery drivers to use state fleet vehicles for the door-to-door service.
 It was a pricey concept and a logistics nightmare; and that’s why it didn’t happen 10 years ago.

 Nor did it happen more recently, Rosaasen said, after he first saw the roaming robots in action at a conference for members of the National Association of College & University Food Services.